shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-3/README.md

 ![share-avanade-logo](https://user-images.githubusercontent.com/19508013/165650731-5b466aff-f2f9-4f61-94be-dd4294929951.jpg)
 ![8867 Microsoft_5F00_Logo_2D00_for_2D00_screen](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-2/assets/19508013/eec7d966-d4b8-4f04-bca1-1a378da12783)

+"Shawna has been a fantastic addition to our project, consistently exceeding expectations despite facing some initial onboarding challenges.
+Her strong ability to leverage AI tools has been particularly impressive, as she's been actively pushing for the adoption of these technologies to streamline our manual processes from day one.

+Key Contributions:
+1. Technical Requirements Development: Shawna has shown strong capability in translating functional requirements from stakeholders into technical documentation.
+Her work has improved these technical specifications – and there’s potential for even greater impact.
+2. AI Tool Utilization: Shawna has been proactive in leveraging AI tools to enhance our requirements analysis and documentation processes.
+This approach has streamlined our workflow and is improving the quality of our deliverables.
+3. Process Improvement: Shawna has made significant contributions to optimizing our team's operations, focusing on: o	Documenting & enhancing our intake and workflow procedures (incorporating AI into multiple phases) o	Standardizing our technical documentation practices o	Exploring promising automation opportunities for technical requirement documentation using Copilot
+4. Adaptability: Despite not having full database access, Shawna has maintained high productivity levels, showcasing her resourcefulness in approaching tasks.

+Shawna's contributions have positively impacted our project's efficiency and ability to deliver.
+Her technical skills, combined with her enthusiasm for AI tools and process improvement have made her a valued member of the team.
+She consistently demonstrates a positive attitude and an eagerness to be involved in all aspects of the project.
+Her proactive approach is evident in how she constantly seeks out new ways to contribute, regularly asking what she can do next to support the team's objectives.
+This willingness to engage beyond her core responsibilities not only enhances our project outcomes but also contributes significantly to our team's collaborative and dynamic work environment."  - Matthew Sapsford (Accenture Federal Services Arlington Manager)

 "Although she has only been on the project for a short period of time, she has already made a strong and positive impression.
 She is consistently eager to contribute and demonstrates a high level of drive in her work.
 She proactively checks in with the team to understand priorities, offers support without being prompted, and continually looks for ways to add value.
 Her willingness to jump in, learn quickly, and stay engaged has been a great asset to the team.
 I look forward to seeing her continued growth and contributions as she becomes more familiar with the project." - Patsuda Tonburintrtipye (Accenture Federal Services Arlington Manager)

 "I’d like to thank Shawna for her incredible work leading the Wellness ERG events in the Mountain View office.
 She has a true gift for bringing people together, and her events have been consistently well‑loved—from the holiday white elephant and gingerbread house decorating to candle making and vision boarding in the new year.
 Thank you, Shawna, for your positivity, energy, and all that you do to create such a welcoming and connected community." - Carlie Cuddihy (Accenture Mountain View Digital Marketing Sales Specialist)